roopa vasudevan > media artist & scholar

 Slow Response is an ongoing series in which I render quick response (QR) codes through a variety of materials, methods, and configurations.
 In each code, I attempt to re-create a process that is typically done within milliseconds by computational systems; the techniques I use take much, much longer than that.

-Unlike computer-generated codes — and maybe contrary to the intent of the format — the QR codes I create are fickle, inconsistent and do not always scan.
+Unlike computer-generated codes, and maybe contrary to the intent of the format, the QR codes I create are fickle, inconsistent and do not always scan — frustrating the expectations of instant gratification associated with the form, and troubling the instinctual response we have developed to it in a very short period of time.
 They also often contain technical imperfections due to personal aesthetic preferences, distractions, miscounting, miscalculating, and other errors or choices that can only be described as human.

 Slow Response I (Drawings), 2021–2022.